thientran2020/thientran2020/README.md

 <br> B.S. in Applied Mathematics with Computer Science minor

-🌱 I’m really interested in applying what I have learnt in school to solve real-life problems.<br> 🌱 Talk with me about: Travelling, Machine Learning, DevOps, Novel, King Chess...
+🌱 I’m really interested in applying what I have learnt in school to solve real-life problems.<br> 🌱 Talk with me about: Travelling, Machine Learning, DevOps, Novel, Maths (Combinatorics & Algebra), King Chess...

 💞️ CONTACT:
    * Email: thienytran14@gmail.com